AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/authors/admin/_index.md

 I am a PhD student at Daily Activity Lab at the University of Texas at Austin.
 I am interested in leveraging wearable/mobile sensors and machine learning algorithms to analyze and model human signals.
 In particular, I study the (stress) signals from mother-infant pairs collected longitudinally through their daily interactions.

 ~"In-the-wild"~ dataset and ~individual differences~ are two characteristics in my research.
 "In-the-wild" datasets are much noisier and harder to work with comparing to lab data, but they reflect and better model our real world.
 I intend to build models that can detail individual differences as in health-related applications, it is not enough to have a satisfactory mean accuracy.
-The model needs to be good with each data.
+The model needs to be good with each data point.

 I have worked with motion and audio sensors extensively and developed models for parent holding behaviors, parent affect classification and infant crying/fussing classification.